fhamborg/Giveme5W1H/README.md

 If you open the URL in your browser, you will see a page with a sample news article.
 Just click on `GET example`, or `run example` to analyze the shown article.
 You can also use this page to analyze your articles.

 Of course, you can also access the RESTful API endpoints directly.
 You can access the endpoint at `http://localhost:9099/extract` via GET or POST requests.
 For GET and POST requests, the input format is the [news-please article format](https://github.com/fhamborg/news-please/blob/master/newsplease/examples/sample.json), with the following fields:
 * `title` (mandatory; can also be used to pass the full text of the article, e.g., if you do not have title, description, and text separately)
 * `description` (typically the lead paragraph)
 * `text` (the main text)
 * `date` (must be readable by [parsedatetime](https://pypi.python.org/pypi/parsedatetime/), e.g., `2017-07-17 17:03:00`)
-* `url` (mandatory for POST requests)

 #### Use within your own code (as a library)
 Use the following code to extract 5W1H phrases from a single news article.